dantovsky/Imediacto-Online-Tool-Set/README.md

 https://www.imediacto.com/

 Everyone who desire contribute to this project is welcome to:
-- make new features
+- Make new features
-- make corrections
+- Make corrections
-- to send me ideas for new tools:
+- To send me ideas for new tools:
-	- text tools
+	- Text tools
 	- HTML tools
 	- CSS tools
 	- Javascript tools
-	- and other coding tool set
+	- And other coding tool set

 ## Online Tools Available